guotong1988/guotong1988.github.io/research/_posts/learning-of-learning-procedures.md

 The human learning procedure is the process of humans interacting with the world to determine whether they should learn new knowledge.
 For example, when humans are reading books or watching videos,  Human beings will judge what knowledge should be learned into the brain from learning materials.
 If the learner cannot judge by himself, the human teacher will tell or emphasize the knowledge point.

 In recent years, deep learning (DL) \cite{ref2} and GPT-based \cite{ref12} model have shown significant improvement on almost all the DL tasks.
 However there is currently a lack of a way for machines to learn automatically from humans in conversations.

-Currently, there are two ways to solve the problem of autonomous learning \cite{ref1} based on the DL framework: One is to add/update data under existing DL tasks, and the other is to create a new DL task that meets the requirements.

-This work mainly solves the problem of automatic creating DL tasks in conversation with human.
-For solutions to automatically update data for existing DL tasks, please refer to the appendix.

-#### 1.1 Concept Definition

-The definition of Learning Procedures (LP) in our work is the DL tasks in the AI system.

-The definition of Learning of Learning Procedures (LLP) in our work is how the AI system automatically updates/expands its DL tasks definition with human conversations.

-#### 1.2 Problem Importance

-Solving this problem means we give people the ability to create new DL tasks (and then add new labeled data) for the AI system, except the developers of the AI system.

-Based on our LLP system, our approach can give users a natural language interface to build their own task-oriented dialogue system, question answering system, or reasoning system.

-#### 1.3 Contributions

 In this paper we propose a designing framework of AI system, called LLP.
 LLP system is based on LLM and have the ability to learn in the conversation with human.